ExgnosisClasses/JavaWeek1/Labs/Lab 7-4  Generalization/Lab 7-4 Generalization.md

 <br/>
 <br/>

-## Part Three : Generalizing Methods
+## Part 3: Generalizing Methods

 Since all the concrete classes have a `speak()` method, put a generic `speak()` method in the `Pet` class and let each concrete class override it.

-Notice the use of the `@Override` annotation to tell both Java and anyone reading the code that the `speak()` methods in the concrete classes overrides the superclass definition.
+Notice the use of the `@Override` annotation to tell both Java and anyone reading the code that the `speak()` methods in the concrete classes override the superclass definition.

 ```java
 abstract class Pet {